sauraen/OoTAnimInterp/README.md

 drawn, first the X rotation matrix is applied to it, then the Y, and then Z.
-These matrices being applied in `Matrix_JointPosition` are global rotations, so to be more precise, when the limb is drawn, it is first rotated in global X, than in global Y, then in global Z, then translated by P, and then this process repeats for the parent limbs whose transforms are already on the stack.
+These matrices being applied in `Matrix_JointPosition` are global rotations, so to be more precise, when the limb is drawn, it is first rotated in global X, than in global Y, then in global Z, then translated by a global delta of P, and then this process repeats for the parent limbs whose transforms are already on the stack.
 The last transforms are done before your actor's draw function is called; in order of being applied to the vertex (opposite order that they call the `Matrix_` functions), they are the actor scale, rotation, and world position.

-So in summary, OoT uses the Euler angles convention global-X, global-Y, global-
+So in summary, OoT uses the Euler angles convention global-X, global-Y, global-Z. (This is also equivalent to doing local transforms in the opposite
-Z. (This is also equivalent to doing local transforms in the opposite order: local-Z, local-Y, local-X.) Fortunately, this is a common standard, and was used on the Wikipedia page (but this is not the same standard as used in the euclideanspace.com pages).
+order: local-Z, local-Y, local-X.) Fortunately, this is a common standard, and was used on the Wikipedia page (but this is not the same standard as used in the euclideanspace.com pages).

 ### Algorithms modified from: